-Suppliers and business partners are an important and integral part of the total value chain of our products and services.
-Wärtsilä has an extensive supply base with around 23,000 active suppliers, most of whom are located in Europe, where we have our main production units.
+Suppliers and business partners are an important and integral part of the total value chain for Wärtsilä’s products and services.
+The supply base is extensive with around 31,000 active supplier accounts, with most key suppliers being located in Europe.

 Suppliers are assessed through our Supplier Relationship Management tool, which is used for both existing and potential new suppliers during the onboarding process.